ahabra/webitem/README.md

     3. `listener`: A function to be called when the event occures.
 The function accepts two arguments, an [event](https://developer.mozilla.org/en-US/docs/Web/API/Event) object, and `webitem` which is the web component.
 6. `display`: Optional, String.
 A CSS display attribute.
 A possible value can be  `inline` (default if missing), `inline-block`, or `block`.
 This controls how the component is displayed inside its container.

-The `defineElement()` returns true if the element was created, false if the element already exists, in which case it will not be re-created.
+The `defineElement()` function returns true if the element was created, false if the element already exists, in which case it will not be re-created.

 #### Note About Using Common CSS Files
 CSS applied to a web component (_through shadow DOM_) is scoped to the component, it does not interact with CSS outside the component.